 During Montana’s gold rush days of 1863, the law was sometimes non-existent in the region that was then in the Territory of Idaho.
 However, that was not the case in Virginia City, when a young miner was found murdered.
-A posse was quickly formed to track the killers and they soon returned with three suspects, who were tried in a miners’ court in Nevada City, a few miles downstream from Virginia City.
-Tried in December 1863, one man was convicted and hanged for the crime, but of the other two, one was banished from the territory and the other set free.
+A posse was quickly formed to track the killers, and they soon returned with three suspects, who were tried in a miners’ court in Nevada City, a few miles downstream from Virginia City.
+Tried in December 1863, one man was convicted and hanged for the crime, but of the other two, one was banished from the territory, and the other set free.

-Outraged locals decided that justice in the court was too slow and ineffective and the Montana Vigilantes were born.
-Five members were originally sworn in as the Montana Vigilance Committee, patterned after the San Francisco Vigilantes of 1856.
+Outraged locals decided that justice in the court was too slow and ineffective, and the Montana Vigilantes were born.
+Five members were initially sworn in as the Montana Vigilance Committee, patterned after the San Francisco Vigilantes of 1856.
 Almost immediately, orderly arrests and trial courts became obsolete as a reign of lynching began to take place.
 By the end of February 1864, 22 men had been lynched.

-In fact, some researchers believe the entire affair was a cover-up for the “so-called” vigilantes who were actually committing the many crimes occurring in the area.
+In fact, some researchers believe the entire affair was a cover-up for the “so-called” vigilantes who were committing the many crimes occurring in the area.

 Random lynchings continued in Montana Territory throughout the 1860s until a backlash against extralegal justice finally took hold around 1870.